 - Press down on the smaller bowl to help squeeze the water out.
-I also find squeezing it in my hands or in a clean dish towel works, too.
+I also find squeezing it in my hands or in a clean dish towel or cheesecloth works, too.

 You'll be surprised at how much liquid drains off!
-It's important to remove as much moisture as you can, otherwise the zucchini patties may be soggy when cooked.
+It's important to remove as much moisture as you can, otherwise, the zucchini fritters may be soggy when cooked.

 Four tips to make sure Baked Zucchini Patties are crispy!

-- Use crispy Panko crumbs (gluten-free, if necessary) instead of bread crumbs.
+- use Panko crumbs instead of bread crumbs

 Yes!
 I've frozen them both before and after baking.
 For unbaked, thaw, and follow recipe instructions.
-For baked, heat in a 350° oven for 15-20 minutes or until heated through.
+For baked patties, heat in a 350° oven for 15-20 minutes or until heated through.

-Crispy Baked Zucchini Patties make a nutritious meal when served with a healthy salad.
-Serve with Lemon Tahini Dip.
+Crispy Baked Zucchini Patties with Lemon Tahini Dip

 - 2 cups shredded zucchini, *measured after being very-well drained